intuitem/ciso-assistant-community/README.md

-# ASF Risk Manager
+# MIRA

-ASF RM offers a straightforward solution to centralize, assess and monitor your IT risks.
+MIRA offers a straightforward solution to centralize, assess and monitor your IT risks.
 What makes it special is the fact that it is based on field knowledge and inputs from security experts.

 ## General